khulnasoft-lab/design.khulnasoft.com/contents/layout/grid.md

 ## Responsive UI

 GitLab is a responsive experience that works well across all screen sizes, from mobile devices to large monitors.
-In order to provide a great user experience, the core functionality (browsing files, creating issues, writing comments, etc.) is available at all resolutions.
+In order to provide a great user experience, the core functionality (browsing files, creating issues, writing comments, and so on) is available at all resolutions.
 However, due to size limitations, some secondary functionality may be hidden on smaller screens.
 This functionality is limited to rare actions that aren’t necessary on small devices.

 ### Breakpoints